ReenExe/CompareDataStructure/README.md

 Native PHP assert for testing REST API JSON response

+Include a dependency in your `composer.json` file:
+    {
+        "require": {
+            "reenexe/compare-data-structure": "1.0.0"
+        }
+    }

 Example:
 ------------
 You have REST API method that return response like: